Updated on September 12th, 2022

 Once your hives are set up, you’ll need to inspect them periodically.
 Look for signs that they are building comb and that the queen is producing brood.

 I was probably in the hives more often and longer than necessary when we first started beekeeping.
+I suspect most newbies are the same.
 Now I look for indications that things are okay without necessarily getting into the hive.

-We now get into the hives about every 3 -- 4 weeks.
+We now get into the hives less frequently and often for shorter periods of time.
 Sometimes it’s a quick look through the hives for obvious problems.
 Other times it is frame by frame inspection of the entire hive making sure all is fine.

 Depending on the weather and the mood of the bees, these inspections can last anywhere from 15 minutes or so to an hour per hive.
 If I suspect a problem, the inspection is likely to be a longer one.